 The average Thanksgiving dinner contains at least 3,000 calories.
 When you add in snacks, appetizers, and drinks throughout the day, you may end up consuming approximately 4,500 calories (two to three times what you may normally eat).

 Although this is only one meal, excess calories from a holiday season are unhealthy in the long run, as obesity is a risk factor for cancer.

 Many traditional Thanksgiving foods start out as whole, nutritious foods, but we often transform them into rich dishes laden with added fats and sugar.
 You can provide nostalgic flavors and memories while preparing favorite dishes that are lower in fat and calories.

-Bread stuffing – Use less bread and more vegetables.
+Use less bread and more vegetables.
 Add fruits such as cranberries or apples.
 Moisten or flavor with applesauce or low-fat, low-sodium chicken or vegetable broth.
-Try this nutritious recipe.

 Last but not least, if you have cancer, or a loved one is facing the disease, Thanksgiving and other holidays may trigger mixed emotions.
 Here are some tips to help you cope.